Kadaire/K-Tech-Industrial-of-Mars/K-Tech Industrial Block Series MPDG/README.md

 - Power Output: `5000MW`
 - Requires: `nothing, this is a standalone MPDG competitor to the weaker vanilla "MPI Town-Class" series MPDG producing 5000MW of power at nominal temperatures.`

+## Contributors
+- Za'Krin for the ModMain.gd and general help with questions.
+- Rena-Chan of NTCED for a quick teaching voice call on how to make a mod in godot, as well as fixing the Big-Block MPDG to a working state!
+- Digitalbarrito for helping with general questions about modding.

 # Important Compatiblity Note:
 **`K-Tech Industrial` Branded Mods DO NOT currently work with the Industries of Enceladus mod.
 There is no current workaround for this.
 Will update this section if that changes.**